 Minamiizu Town (Minamiizu-cho)

 Shimokamo (Shimogamo) –

 hot spring spa at Minamiizu (Minamiizu-cho) in Kamo District (Kamo-gun).
 Shimokamo Spa (Shimogamo Onsen) is 25 min. by bus from Shimoda Sta., is a popular overnight base for those who come to enjoy bathing in Yumigahama Beach in summer.
-Rich, high-temperature hot spring water is utilized to grow tropical plants and melons in Shimokamo Tropical Garden that provides wamth even in winter.
+Rich, high-temperature hot spring water is utilized to grow tropical plants and melons in Shimokamo Tropical Garden provides warmth even in winter.

 Yumigahama Village is located at Minamiizu (Minamiizu-cho) in Kamo District (Kamo-gun).
 Popular Yumigahama beach attracts crowds of sea bathers in summer.

 Yumigahama Beach takes 30 min. by bus from Shimoda Station, is an arch-shaped seashore with white sands and a green pine grove, extending for about 1 km.
 The beach attracts crowds of sea bathers in summer.
 One of the Kyukamura hotels (National Park resort Villages of Japan) is situated there.